Migrate from CodePush

 CodePush has single streams of updates for deployments.
 What this means is that you can point a build to a deployment, and it will pull updates from that.
 If you want to change the deployment that is targeted by a build, you can do this at runtime through a JavaScript API.

 EAS Update has multiple streams of updates — one that correspond to your source control branches (called branches), and another called channels, which point to branches.
 The mapping between channels and branches is handled on the server side, and a channel can point to different branches for each runtime version (additionally, more advanced logic may be expressed, such as to support incremental rollouts).
 Builds are not directly associated with branches, but rather with channels.
 Each build points to a single channel, which is set at build time and cannot be modified at runtime.
-The reason for this is that it ensures that certain branches (eg: development, staging) don't automatically go out to production -- your preview updates don't go to your production users.
+The reason for this is that it ensures that certain branches (for example: development, staging) don't automatically go out to production — your preview updates don't go to your production users.
 This helps you separate the two main uses of EAS Update: previews and production hotfixes.

 Differences in how updates are selected at runtime

 A key distinction between CodePush and EAS Update that can impact your release process is that with CodePush, the client controls the target update deployment at runtime, and with EAS Update, it is controlled on the server side, by mapping channels to branches.
-This means that you can't include code in your app using EAS Update to instruct it to load a different stream of updates depending on runtime criteria, such as the current user role (eg: distribute beta releases to employees) - it will only load the branch that is mapped on EAS Update servers to the corresponding channel (such as production or staging).
+This means that you can't include code in your app using EAS Update to instruct it to load a different stream of updates depending on runtime criteria, such as the current user role (for example: distribute beta releases to employees) - it will only load the branch that is mapped on EAS Update servers to the corresponding channel (such as production or staging).

 The ability to control the target deployment at runtime is commonly used with CodePush in staging environments to allow non-technical stakeholders to test features from a single build on Google Play Beta / TestFlight.
 The current alternative for this with EAS Update is to use development builds.
 We're currently working on providing a way to do this with release builds.